-These are reference works – things like encyclopedias, manuals and so on – that you can access for free from the library website.
-Explore reference works in a whole new way online with encyclopedia articles at three levels, access to law resources and also local and family history resources.
+These are reference works – things like encyclopaedias, manuals and so on – that you can access for free from the library website.
+Explore reference works in a whole new way online with encyclopaedia articles at three levels, access to law resources and also local and family history resources.

 How to access an eReference work

 Moreland City Libraries have subscribed to a range of eReference works.
 You will need your library card number to sign in to some of these resources.